Important Updates Regarding COVID-19/Executive Order

 There are nine Communication Centers located throughout the state.
 These are located in Atlanta, Cartersville, Gainesville, Newnan, Grovetown, Statesboro, Americus, Tifton, and Brunswick.

-Troop C Communications, Headquarters Radio Room - 959 East Confederate Ave., Atlanta, GA 30316
+Troop C Communications, Headquarters Radio Room - 959 United Ave.
+SE, Atlanta, GA 30316

 - Troop A Communications - 130 State Rt.20 Spur, Cartersville, GA